Living Sweet Moments

 So let’s pretend you cooked all the elements (recipe at the bottom).
 Here’s how we build our classic Opera Cake.

-Step by step assembly instructions:
+Step-by-step assembly instructions:

 My favorite French dessert.
 This scrumptious classic Opera Cake recipe step by step instructions